Harish-2502/CCC-Team-72/couchdb/README.md

 export pass=admin
 ```

-Create Docker containers
+Create Docker containers:
 ```
 for node in ${nodes[@]}}; do docker create couchdb:2.3.0 -–ip=${node}; done
 ```

-Put in conts the Docker container IDs
+Put in conts the Docker container IDs:
 ```
 declare -a conts=(`docker ps --all | grep couchdb | cut -f1 -d' ' | xargs -n${size} -d'\n'`)
 ```

-Start the containers
+Start the containers (and wait a bit while they boot):
 ```
 for cont in "${conts[@]}"; do docker start ${cont}; done sleep 3